-The details of the company's significant accounting policies are presented in note 2 of the company's audited consolidated financial statements, which can be found on SEDAR.
+The details of the company's significant accounting policies are presented above and in note 2 of the company's audited consolidated financial statements for the year ended December 31, 2006, which can be found on SEDAR.
 The following policies are considered by management to be essential to understanding the processes and reasoning that go into the preparation of the company's financial statements and the uncertainties that could have a bearing on its financial results.